JackEverson/BirdEyeD/README.md

 This is project is inspired by [BirdNET](https://birdnet.cornell.edu) and the implementation to a Raspberry Pi done by [Core Electronics](https://core-electronics.com.au/projects/bird-calls-raspberry-pi/).
 This branch of the project has been submitted as the final assessment of Harvard's CS50 course.
 I intend to work on this project further and make it AI capable so I am able to collect photo's of birds without having to manually push a button.
 Follow the main branch [here](https://github.com/JackEverson/bird_eyeD).

-# Running BirdEyeD
+# Setup of BirdEyeD
-This project was targeted to run on a Raspberry Pi 4 with 4GB of RAM and a 64GB microsd card.
+This project was targeted to run on a Raspberry Pi 4 with 4GB of RAM and a 64GB microsd card (total space occupied after everything was up and running was about 3.4GB, I just wanted to take a lot of pictures).
 The operating system is Raspberry Pi OS Lite 11 "bullseye".
 I chose to buy a cheap webcamera for this project but I believe the official Raspberry Pi camera Module v2 should work to (PLEASE NOTE: the Raspberry Pi Camera Module v3 is not compatible with OpenCV2 which this project depends on).
 Testing was also done with my laptop running Ubuntu v22.04.3 LTS (Jammy Jellyfish) using its build in camera (and the purchased webcamera) and everything worked correctly.

 ## Setup and requirements
 First thing you should always do after a fresh install is to run the command: